Rahulio2D/LFRD/README.md

 # LFRD
 LFRD (Pronounced Alfred) is a Lightweight Framework for Rapid Design for personal and commercial static websites.

+## Installation

+When installing LFRD for the first time, you will need to copy the template files to a root directory so they can be easily obtained at any time.
+This can be automated by running the `lfrd install .` command in the project directory.

 ## Building

 Build the app by running `go install .`